docker-community-leaders/community/_docs/subfolder/leaders.md

 ---
-title: A Nested Page
+title: Docker Community Leaders
-description: An example of a a nested page in a subfolder.
+description: List of Docker Community Leaders
 ---

-# A Nested Page
+# List of Docker Community Leaders

 This is an example of a page that doesn't have a permalink defined, and is not included in the table of contents (`_data/toc.yml`).